ramenspazz/Ising_Model_python/README.md

 # NOTE
-- Only square lattices that are a even divisor of the number of available CPU threads can currently be used.
+- Only square lattices whose area (n\*m) is a even divisor of the number of available CPU threads can currently be used.

 # Instructions
 Ran from command-line as python -O Project_files/main.py or from the included jupyter notebook.